Krishnamohan-Yerrabilli/Articles/cl8n1ktu0000a09mlawie5dd5.md

 ## Control plane
 ![controlplane diagram.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1664452073590/-B46yEG5c.png align="center")
-it's the brain of the cluster, it's a set of powerful components, Let's see what are those
+it's the brain of the cluster, it's a set of powerful components its include an API server, schedular, control manager, cluster store (ETCD)

+Let's see one by one

 ### API server { }

-Include an API server, schedular, control manager, cluster store (ETCD)

 The API server is the grand central of Kubernetes